Use Pyenv to Streamline your Python Projects

 Pyenv has two types of versions:

-2. global – the default Python version to use if no local version is set.
+local– the Python version for your current directoryglobal– the default Python version to use if nolocalversion is set.

 When you switch directories in your terminal, Pyenv checks for a .python-version file in the root of that directory.
 If there’s no .python-version, Pyenv will search each parent folder until one is found.2